Developer Center

 const cosignatory2 = PublicAccount.createFromPublicKey(cosignatory2PublicKey, NetworkType.TEST_NET);

-const transactionHttp = new TransactionHttp('http://localhost:3000');
+const transactionHttp = new TransactionHttp('http://bctestnet1.brimstone.xpxsirius.io:3000');

 const privateKey = process.env.PRIVATE_KEY; // Private key of the account to convert into multisig

-const account = Account.createFromPrivateKey(privateKey, NetworkType.TEST_NET);
+const accToMultisig = Account.createFromPrivateKey(privateKey, NetworkType.TEST_NET);

 const cosignatory1PublicKey = '7D08373CFFE4154E129E04F0827E5F3D6907587E348757B0F87D2F839BF88246';